sarahcalbez/sarahcalbez/README.md

 <h2>
 <p>
-And I am really happy to see you here!<br/>
+And I am happy to see you here!<br/>
 Take a look into my projects and please, <br/>
 feel free to contact me anytime, ok?<br/>
 </p>